 If you wish to purchase medicines on our site, you will be required to complete an online clinical consultation questionnaire.
-This information is reviewed by one of our doctors.
-If our doctor feels that they require further information from you after reviewing your answers, they will ask you to provide this via our secure chat facility.
+This information is reviewed by one of our doctors or GPhC-registered pharmacy prescribers.
+If our clinicians feel that they require further information from you after reviewing your answers, they will ask you to provide this via our secure chat facility.

 Supplying our medicines and other products

 It is necessary for us to use personal information about you to enter into and perform the contracts that we make with you, such as when you purchase medicines or other products on our website.
 Using your information in this context is necessary so that we can:

 - Provide you with information about our products and services